lock3/wg21/paper.md

 would need different versions of the console to accept wide characters is an open question.

-The original proposals ensured that constexpr tracing did not affect the behavior of the abstract machine, meaning the statement has no effect on runtime behavior.
+The original proposals ensured that `constexpr` tracing did not affect the behavior of the abstract machine, meaning the statement has no effect on runtime behavior.
 With a streaming interface, implementations might have to work a little harder to suppress runtime code generation for such statements.

-P0596 also includes constexpr\_assert.
+P0596 also includes `constexpr_assert`.
 I think the design of that feature should be covered in the contracts proposals and not here.

 ## Compile-time file I/O {#io.file}